Hawaii's International Business Climate is Sunny, Too!

 Hawaii's location, in the middle of the Pacific Ocean, makes good business sense.
 It enables companies to communicate with both Asia and the east coast of the United States on the same business day.
 This unique time zone advantage gives Hawaii an edge.
 Considering that running a successful business today means competing globally, it pays to compete from Hawaii.

-Not only that, but Hawaii's state-of-the-art telecommunications infrastructure offers a significant high tech advantage, and makes e-commerce on a large scale possible.
+Not only that, but Hawaii's telecommunications infrastructure offers a significant high tech advantage, and makes e-commerce on a large scale possible.
 The state's multi-lingual workforce (approximately 50 percent of the population hails from Asia) is attractive to those looking for a diverse workforce.
 Plus, the Hawaii Foreign Trade Zone lies outside U.S. Customs territory, which helps companies engaging in international trade to reduce operating costs.

 For all these reasons, many businesses find Hawaii very attractive.
 And these companies rely on employees with international business degrees.